• Skip to primary navigation

 Shop Here

-Since vomiting and nausea can be related to psychological factors, keeping yourself in good spirits using aromatherapy can do the job in helping you keep your balance.
+Since vomiting and nausea can be related to psychological factors, keeping yourself in good spirits using aromatherapy can help you keep your balance.

 To use nutmeg essential oil for nausea, vomiting, digestion, and motion sickness:

-How to Use these Essential Oils to Help with your Nausea
+How to Use Essential Oils to Help with Nausea

-• Warm compresses can be materials ranging from washcloths to cloth bags filled with rice or beads you can put in a freezer or warm in your microwave.
-Find your favourite and add it to your natural medicine cabinet.
+These can be materials ranging from washcloths to cloth bags filled with rice or beads that you can put in a freezer or warm in your microwave.
+Find your favorite type of warm compress, and add this technique to your natural apothecary.

-• Ingestion: Using essential oils in a tea or gel tablet and ingesting is a controversial method of using essential oils for any ailment.
-Consult with a physician or aromatherapist to get professional advice based on your unique situation.
+Using essential oils in a tea or gel tablet is a controversial method of enjoying essential oils.
+Consult with your physician or Certified Aromatherapist to get professional advice based on your unique situation, before you use this natural remedy.

 • Diffusers can be used in your home for hours at a time.
 (For a list of oil diffusers, please click here)

 • Steam inhalation includes adding water and your essential oil to a pot and letting it boil on your stove.
-The steam works to humidify your home while delivering your favourite essential oils to your body as you relax.
+The steam works to humidify your home while delivering your favorite essential oils to your body as you relax.
 Another method is adding hot water to a bowl and placing your head over the bowl and a towel over your head.
+Inhale essential oils slowly and purposefully.

 • Spritzers: spritzers are great for traveling.
 Add two to five drops to a small spritzer bottle or five to ten drops to a large spritzer bottle.
 A small bottle can be stored in your purse or travel bag and used when required.